DataDog/integrations-extras/logstash/README.md

 ## Compatibility

-The logstash check is compatible with Logstash 5.6 and possible earlier versions.
+The Logstash check is compatible with Logstash 5.6 and possible earlier versions.
 Currently it does not support the new pipelines metrics in Logstash 6.0 yet.

 ## Data Collected
 ### Metrics